JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 Conclusion

-Use these insights to write efficient, maintainable JavaScript code.
+Use this knowledge to write efficient, readable, and maintainable JavaScript code.

 8. Related Links and References

-To deepen your understanding of substr, substring, and slice, here are helpful links and references.
-Official documentation and learning resources will help you keep up with the latest JavaScript updates and techniques.
+To further deepen your understanding of substr, substring, and slice, this section provides useful links and reference materials.
+Official documentation and learning resources will help you stay up to date with the latest specifications and advanced techniques.

 8.1 Official Documentation